Touring tents are often selected for rugged outback adventures and 4WD road trips due to their durability and easy of setup. Image: Oztent

 We’ve got to mention these…

-While they tend to lack the same level of durability as the touring tents listed above, the Coleman Instant Up and OZtrail Fast Frame series are lightweight and quick-pitch family camping alternatives.
+While they tend to lack the same level of durability as the touring tents listed above, the 23ZERO Saber Lite Paw and Saber Max roof top tents, as well as the new and improved OZtrail Fast Frame series, cover lightweight materials, efficient designs, and quick-pitch setups for fantastic family camping alternatives.

 What’s the most you’ve ever put your touring tent through?